Fox News hosts, execs privately blasted Trump election fraud claims shared on network, court documents show

 The concerns about Trump’s election claims extended to the top levels of Fox’s leadership, the filing shows.

-Murdoch wrote on another occasion that claims coming from Rudy Guliani should be “taken with a large grain of salt.
+Murdoch wrote on another occasion that claims coming from Giuliani should be “taken with a large grain of salt.
 Everything at stake here.”

 A Fox spokesperson said Dominion has “mischaracterized the record, cherry-picked quotes stripped of key context, and spilled considerable ink on facts that are irrelevant under black-letter principles of defamation law.”